We're an affiliate

 It is not recommended for cats and babies to sleep together.
 If a cat next to your baby is making you feel uneasy, it is better to place a net over the crib, to prevent your cat from going inside.

 Myth 4: Bites from cat fleas can be life-threatening to a baby

 The worst thing a bite from a cat flea can do to your baby is rashes.
-One thing to do to avoid this is to have your cat checked by your veterinarian to eliminate fleas.
+One thing to do to avoid this is to have your cat checked by your veterinarian to eliminate fleas and you can invest in a cat flea collar to keep the fleas away.
 Veterinarians can treat your cat by getting rid of internal and external parasites.